RichardlL/Tunnul/README.md

 # Tunul
 #### Total progress - You can join!
 And rotate freely! (for twenty seconds before it times out)!
- - Building a Minecraft server as an expierement
+ - Building a Minecraft server for fun!
  - If you see something you can fix, submit a pull request!
 I'm learning!
  - It only uses the standard library!

 ### Short Term goals
  - encode and decode two's complement varints **Done!**